andrew-asher/Python_Projects/README.md

 # Python_Projects
 Welcome to my GitHub repository!
-I'm Andrew Asher, and I'm thrilled to present a collection of Mini Data Science Projects that I've developed.
+I'm Andrew Asher, and I'm thrilled to present a collection of Python Projects that I've developed.
 These projects serve as compact yet powerful solutions to simplify day-to-day coding tasks, providing Python libraries and small frameworks for various applications.

 In this dynamic collection, I bring you a series of mini projects designed to function as handy Python libraries and small frameworks.
 These projects are crafted with the intention of simplifying day-to-day activities, making your life as a developer, data scientist, or enthusiast more efficient.